controllerstech/STM32/QSPI/MT25TLxxx/README.md

 __________________________________________________________________________________________________________________

-# How to configure MT25 in the mmeory mapped mode
+# How to configure MT25 in the memory mapped mode

 The steps are commented out in the main file itself